TheOdinProject/curriculum/foundations/installations/installation_overview.md

 **Dual-booting** means installing two operating systems on your computer, which can give you the option to boot either Linux or Windows when your computer first starts up.
 The advantage of dual-booting over a virtual machine is that the OS can use all of your computer's resources, resulting in much faster operation.
 There is some risk to installing a dual-boot system because you're changing your hard drive partitions, but you'll be okay as long as you take your time and read the instructions.

 Dual-booting can be as easy as inserting a flash drive and clicking a few buttons.
 The benefits of dual-booting cannot be overstated.
 You will allow Linux to access the full capabilities of your hardware, have a clean and distraction-free environment for coding, and learn the platform used by many senior developers and servers around the world.

+**Windows Subsystem for Linux**, or WSL2 as we'll refer to it from now on, is a feature that lets users run a Linux environment directly inside Windows without the need to run a virtual machine.
+TODO: Insert further copy here.

 ### Concerned About Installing A New OS?